kiran94/Monzo.Locations/README.md

 Then all you need to do is enter the range in which you want to see transactions and click `Retrieve`.

 ![Example](EXAMPLE.png)

+*This project has no affiliation with Monzo themselves.
+I am merely a sole developer making use of the API that they provide.*